intellectivelab/docs.intellectivelab.com/_docs/tutorials/how-to-add-page-to-doc-portal/how-to-create-page.md

 - Crop screenshots accurately
 - For highlighting use red frames, red color is R220 G56 B64 (#dc3840):
 	![highlight](how-to-create-page/images/image10.png)
-- If you need to add text on screenshot, use the same red color and Lato font
+- If you need to add text on a screenshot, use the same red color and Lato font
 - Use `:` after the text before image if the image illustrates this text

 Images should be placed to `name-of-your-md-file/images/` folder: